ShehabAldeenMo/STMicroelectronics-Tasks/Session 4/README.md

 > [!NOTE]
 > If you encounter any issues during the build process, please check that all dependencies are correctly installed and that your compiler version is compatible with the project code.

-## GDB Script
+## Gdb Script
+**Parse Command**: <br />
-**Parse Command** The purpose of this GDB script is to parse and print the contents of the sharedString variable, character by character, in a running	program.
+The purpose of this GDB script is to parse and print the contents of the sharedString variable, character by character, in a running	program.

 ## Video
-For more information, refer to the [ShellioExtension](https://drive.google.com/file/d/1Z_O5qnkvb15eSDk8xQGERKtIijxOo8D2/view?usp=sharing) video.
+For more information, refer to the [ShellioExtension](https://drive.google.com/file/d/1Z_O5qnkvb15eSDk8xQGERKtIijxOo8D2/view?usp=sharing) video.<br />
 For GDB usage refer to [GDB Task](https://drive.google.com/file/d/1VSCTlDdLTB5_fs3Q54X4z_g7njjMshai/view?usp=sharing) video.